Jan Kerouac: Early life and career

 Janet Michelle Kerouac was born a few months after her parents separated.
 Jack Kerouac met his daughter for the first time when she was ten years old, when he took a blood test to prove or disprove his paternity.
 Jan only met him once more, when she visited him at his home in Lowell, Massachusetts.

-In 1964, Jan Kerouac was briefly in a girl group called The Whippets The group, which consisted of Kerouac, Charlotte Rosenthal, and Bibbe Hansen, released one single, "I Want to Talk to You," a song response to the song "I Want to Hold Your Hand."
+In 1964, Jan Kerouac was briefly in a girl group called the Whippets.
+The group, which consisted of Kerouac, Charlotte Rosenthal, and Bibbe Hansen, released one single, "I Want to Talk to You," a song response to The Beatles' song "I Want to Hold Your Hand."
 The B-side, "Go Go Go with Ringo," also reflected the Beatlemania of the time.
 The single did not chart or get much airplay, and the Whippets broke up.

 Jan Kerouac lived much of her early life in poverty, sometimes turning to prostitution to survive.
 She traveled widely, living in South America, Europe, and many different cities in the United States.